UMD-DRASTIC/drastic/README.md

-# Indigo
+# Drastic

-This is a shared library for sharing functionality between various components in a running Indigo system.
-It is intended to be included by the [indigo-web](https://bitbucket.org/archivea/indigo-web) and [indigo-agent](https://bitbucket.org/archivea/indigo-agent) components.
+This is a shared library for sharing functionality between various components in a running Drastic system.
+It is intended to be included by the [drastic-web](https://github.com/UMD-DRASTIC/drastic-web) and [drastic-agent](https://github.com/UMD-DRASTIC/drastic-agent) components.

 ## Configuration

-Configuration is specified with the INDIGO_CONFIG environment variable
+Configuration is specified with the DRASTIC_CONFIG environment variable

 ```
-export INDIGO_CONFIG=settings
+export DRASTIC_CONFIG=settings
 ```

 The file at settings.py only needs to be changed should the Cassandra Keyspace name change.
-By default the keyspace is called Indigo.
+By default the keyspace is called Drastic.

 ## Functionality provided